-When she entered the native atmosphere of the aliens it also took her a moment to be able to breath in the atmosphere, which is true of every society of heaven.
+When she entered the native atmosphere of the aliens, it also took her a moment to be able to breath in the atmosphere, which is true of every society of heaven.
 In each society of heaven the atmosphere is composed of its quality of love and use, and one must be in harmony with those qualities to be there.
 Of course it could be that they were representing the different natural atmospherics of that place, but it still works as an allegory of heaven in that it was a very spiritual experience.
 Louise speaks with the enormous aliens not fully understanding what they want of her and of humanity but yearning to understand more, which she will in time.
 She asks the alien how it knows the future and the alien tells her that ‘you too know the future’, and it is later revealed that she does understand the past and future as the story all comes together.

 Arrival demonstrates allegories of heaven and spiritual/religious themes in several ways.
 I will use the movie as a spring-board to elucidate some of these themes and how they relate to spiritual principle.
 Louise in the end understands the past and future, and the meaning and purpose of her life.
 This makes her like a prophet particularly in that her actions are critical in working with the aliens to save both the aliens and earth.
 For they tell her that they will need the people of earth 3000 years in the future.
 The goal of the aliens, which Louise is instrumental in helping them to accomplish, is to bring cooperation and greater peace among the peoples of earth.
 It is a universal principle of life that no-one is allowed to see the future for that would compromise freedom.
 We can sometimes see in hindsight the providence of God but in the moment we must be free to choose from ourself, for this is what allows our soul to transform in the process of regeneration.
 Even with Louise she only understands the future in the moment she needs to act and it takes great discernment on her part.
 That she is given this gift (which comes from God) is in line with the use of a Biblical prophet.